Learning, Loving, Worshiping, Praying, Serving and Inviting

 St Peters in the City, Tauranga, is a Presbyterian Church – Presbuteros simply means elder, so we’re led by a team of Elders rather than a priest or pastor.
 As Minister, my key task is as a teacher or teaching elder, teaching the scriptures and coaching people in discipleship.

-St Peters was founded in 1878 and so we are 138 years old.
+St Peters was founded in 1878 and so we are 140 years old.
 We are the mother church in Tauranga for Presbyterians and have been influential in planting the other Presbyterian churches in town.
 We have a strong history of Missionary support, Biblical teaching and Charismatic experience.
-Presently we have under our wing, the Lighthouse in Welcome Bay.

 In 2012 we finished a major upgrade to these buildings.
 These buildings are to God’s glory and for the community.